iantropov/antropov-ivan-otus/highload/3-replication/README.md

 + Create master-slave replication
 + Load data into master database
 + Check replicated data on the slave

-- Improve application to use variables from ENV (in addition to .env file)
++ Improve application to use variables from ENV (in addition to .env file)
-- Deploy app to the cloud
++ Deploy app to the cloud
-- Configure app to use slave for reading
++ Configure app to use slave for reading
-- Check operability of the service
++ Check operability of the service
-- Add monitoring master / slave
++ Add monitoring master / slave
-- Start YCloud load testing
++ Use JMeter load testing
++ Try Async replication
++ Try Semi-sync replication

 ## Configuration